 GO Neighborhoods community partners designate a convening agency in each neighborhood to manage the program.
 LISC provides funding for a full-time Community Coordinator, offers technical support for community organizing, planning and program implementation, and connects the community with regional partners that can support their efforts.

-The program process has eight core elements that are continuous throughout;
+The program process has core elements that are continuous throughout;

 GO Neighborhoods began in 2009 in two Houston neighborhoods—Northside and Independence Heights.
 In December 2012, the OST/South Union community joined the partnership.
-There are also six “pipeline” GO Neighborhoods that LISC works with, with the goal of bringing on additional partner communities as we grow our capacity—Alief, Denver Harbor, Magnolia Park, Sunnyside, Gulfton and Greater Third Ward.
+There are also six additional GO Neighborhoods that LISC works with—Alief, Denver Harbor, Greater Third Ward, Gulfton, Magnolia Park, and Sunnyside.
+LISC added the Acres Homes, Fifth Ward, Kashmere/Trinity/Houston Gardens, and Northline neighborhoods in 2018.